dime-coin/electrum-docs/faq.rst

 How can I pre-generate new addresses?
 -------------------------------------

-Electrum will generate new addresses as you use them, until it hits the `gap limit`_.
+Electrum-Dime will generate new addresses as you use them, until it hits the `gap limit`_.

 If you need to pre-generate more addresses, you can do so by typing